XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 mkdir ./src/contexts
 ```

-The touchpoint where our React App access data on the blockchain is through a `Web3Modal` Provider that we will use throughout our App.
-Lets start by installing the dependencies necessary to create our `Web3Modal`:
+The touchpoint where your React App access data on the blockchain is through a `Web3Modal` Provider that you will use throughout your App.
+Start by installing the dependencies necessary to create our `Web3Modal`:

 ```
 npm install web3modal web3 xdcpay-connect